jgte/zh/english.md

 5. After 30 seconds (up to a couple of minutes), the lights in the decoder stop flickering and only the green light will be on.
 At that time, the TV picture should be seen on the TV.
 Use the decoder remote to change channels.
 6. If there is no sound, turn off the TV and then turn it on again (by touching the on/off light on the TV).
 If that doesn't work, do the same to the decoder, by pressing the big red button (standby/on) on the decoder remote.

+The TV is relatively modern (it's a flat screen TV) and has several digital inputs (2 HDMI ports).
+Please feel free to plug in your devices.

 # Services

 ## WiFi internet